Quartz features an explorer that allows you to navigate all files and folders on your site. It supports nested folders and is highly customizable.

 Remove list of elements (filter)

-Using this example, you can remove elements from your explorer by providing an array of folders/files using the omit set.
+Using this example, you can remove elements from your explorer by providing an array of folders/files to exclude.
+Note that this example filters on the title but you can also do it via slug or any other field available on FileTrieNode.

 quartz.layout.ts